-For decades since the ending of the U.S. war in Vietnam, the issue of Agent Orange-Dioxin has been mired in controversy and complicated by widespread outdated or inaccurate information.
+For decades since the end of the U.S. war in Vietnam, the issue of Agent Orange-Dioxin has been mired in controversy and complicated by widespread outdated or inaccurate information.
 Furthermore, major efforts that have attempted to address the many toxic legacies of Agent Orange have been limited in their scope and focus.

 Currently, War Legacies Project’s work is primarily focused on the long-term health and environmental impacts of the use of Agent Orange and unexploded ordnance (UXOs).

-Agent Orange Record is a project of the War Legacies Project, a not-for-profit organization that works to address the long-term health, environmental and socio-economic impacts of war.
+Agent Orange Record is a project of War Legacies Project, a not-for-profit organization that works to address the long-term health, environmental and socio-economic impacts of war.